 Something I hear from makers is, “I just want my products to look good in photos.”

-While there’s a lot of factors that go into what makes a good product photo and one of the things is composition.
+While there’s a lot of factors that go into what makes a good product photo, one of the things that can take your photos to the next level composition.

 Composition is something that comes up often in the creative arts world.
 According to the Merriam-Webster dictionary, composition is the arrangement into specific proportion or relation and especially into artistic form.

 It’s okay, I get it.
 I know you’re not trying to be a professional product photographer.
-But it’s still important to think about how you’re arranging your product and any other elements to create a photo that is visually appealing to customers
+But it’s still important to think about how you’re arranging your product and any other elements to create a photo that catches the eye of your customers.

 A heads up!
 There are exceptions to the rules/guidelines below.
 There are plenty of product photos that do not follow these rules so remember, these are not set in stone.
 But they are helpful to think about when photographing your handmade products.